 The beautiful capital of Scotland that is Edinburgh has more trees than any other city in the UK, making it one dreamy city to explore.
 The famous Edinburgh castle is built on an extinct volcano and the city has more listed buildings than anywhere in the whole world.
-We explored the city over a weekend after a mere 5-hour train journey from King’s Cross to bring you our recommendations on all the places to sleep, eat, and drink.
+If you’re planning a trip up to the historic spot any time soon, here are our recommendations on all the places to sleep, eat, and drink.

 Waldorf Astoria Edinburgh – The Caledonian

 Built in 1903 and formerly a train station, The Caledonian is about as grand as it gets, especially if you get a room with a view of the stunning Edinburgh Castle.
 The rooms are huge with all the luxury touches; silky sheets, bathrobes and slippers, a Nespresso machine, and an amazing shower and tub.
 Breakfast in bed delivered on a silver trolley; a feast fit for a breakfast-buffet-loving king.

 Definitely check out the spa too, which has a swimming pool, sauna, steam room, jacuzzi, treatment rooms and two separate fitness spaces.
 The Peacock Alley lounge, with its super high-ceilings and archways (where you can really see the building’s past life) is a perfect place to kick back with a cuppa.
 The restaurant, Grazing by Mark Greenaway, does an excellent Sunday roast too.

 Princes St, Edinburgh EH1 2AB